VinitKumar01/2025-Daily-Code-Logs/README.md

 26-2-2025 || Learnt more about CSR vs SSR vs SSG in nextsj.

 27-2-2025 || Coded the basic routes and database schemas for PayTM project.

+28-2-2025 || Coded some more routes and schema for PayTM project.